itsathefak/Capstone/README.md

    cd client
    npm start

-Once both the server and client are running, you should be able to access the application in the browser!
+Once both the server and client are running, you should be able to access application in the browser!